Why You Shouldn’t Get Plastic Surgery Advice from Social Media

 In my personal experience as a licensed therapist who serves the plastic surgery recovery community, the number one worst thing that social media does is to spread around dangerous advice.

 There exist posts and videos about how to reopen incisions for incisional drainage and how to drain your own seroma, for starters.
 This advice can be deadly.
 These are perfect ways to create rapid-spreading infections that can lead to sepsis (blood poisoning).
 In sepsis the organs can shut down and kill you in a matter of hours.
-It is no joke.
+It is no joke, and this is not an exaggeration to scare you.

 The people posting these “home remedies” for recovery are not medical professionals and have no liability if you end up harming yourself.
 And do people do these crazy things?
 ABSO-FREAKING-LUTEY!